vyxnn/vyxnn.github.io/_posts/art/2020-12-1-sakura-earrings.md

 tag: art
 image: "/images/earrings.jpg"
 ---

-# Sakura Earrings

 ### Tools
 Used washi paper for the cranes, 0.7 x 40mm gold eyepins and fishhook earrings.
+<br><br>
 I also tested various finishes for the paper, however none of them are suitable for good long term earrings, since they tend to crack or have undesired effects on the paper.
-I'm unsure how to make the cranes have a glossy and waterproof finish, however I imagine it's probably an expensive solution.
+I'm unsure how to make the cranes have a glossy and waterproof finish, though resin or another plastic finish may work if applied thin enough.

 ### Inspiration